syncfusion-content/wpf-docs/wpf/ButtonAdv/Overview.md

 # Overview

-The ButtonAdv control is a basic button control that is used to design complex forms and applications.
-The control is shipped with a Commanding Support that provides compatibility in MVVM design pattern.
+The ButtonAdv control is a basic button control with MultiLine support that is used to design complex forms and applications.
+The control is shipped with a Commanding Support that provides compatibility in MVVM design pattern by attaching Commands to the ButtonAdv, which will get executed when it gets clicked.